Olivia Cheung

 olivia.cheung@nyu.edu, NYU Abu Dhabi faculty page, NYUAD feature article, Google Scholar, ORCID, CV

-Olivia is an assistant professor of psychology at NYU Abu Dhabi.
+Olivia is an assistant professor of psychology and a co-director of the Center for Brain and Health at NYU Abu Dhabi.
 Her research aims to understand how we perceive the visual world.
 Olivia holds a Ph.D. in Cognition and Cognitive Neuroscience from the Department of Psychology at Vanderbilt University.
 Before joining NYU Abu Dhabi, she did postdoctoral research at Harvard Medical School, at the Center of Mind/Brain Sciences (CIMeC) in Trento, Italy, and at Harvard University.

 Antonio Zafarana